 Patan or also Lalitpur is one of the Most diverse cities of Kathmandu valley.
-Located in the south central part of the Kathmandu valley, Patan is a meeting point of Buddhism and Hinduism in the valley.
+Located in the south-central part of the Kathmandu Valley, Patan is a meeting point of Buddhism and Hinduism in the valley.
 The whole city has an aura of Buddhist Dharmachakra or wheel of righteousness mixed with Traditional Hinduism likewise.
 A vessel of art, culture, and heritage Patan is lively and welcoming.

 Patan is also famous for the energetic participation of the people to celebrate the festivals of the city.
 One should visit this city during the festival and Jatra (Traditional mass celebration) to take a glance into its rich culture.
-You can also stroll around the market of Mangalbazar for shopping Souvenirs from this wonderful city.
+You can also stroll around the market of Mangal Bazaar for shopping Souvenirs from this wonderful city.